 Well, that completes your two week tour of Taiwan with kids!
 If you are flying directly out, you can get off the HSR at Taoyuan, with regular shuttle buses to the airport.

-Other Cool Spots for Kids in Taiwan
+One More Cool Place for Kids in Taiwan (if you have extra time)

 See my full article in the link above for more details on the Monster Village.